Bears-R-Us/arkouda/pydoc/setup/quickstart.rst

 Connect the Python 3 Client
 ******************************

 In another terminal window, launch an interactive Python 3 session, such as ``ipython`` or ``jupyter notebook`` (both included with the Anaconda distribution).
-To connect to the arkouda server, you must import the arkouda module and call connect with the hostname and port from the server startup message.
+To connect to the arkouda server, you must import the arkouda module and call connect with the connection url from the server startup messages.
 In Python, run

 .. code-block:: python